imtonystark/BirdsOfPrey/README.md

 ** Please note all game features are not yet complete/operative.
 This project is under development. **

-I'm working with Corona Simulator for testing and development, however a .jar package of the latest build can be found here (in the jar directory) if needed.
+I'm working with Corona Simulator for testing and development, however a .apk package of the latest build can be found here (in the apk directory) if needed.